-A copy of the complete text of the adopted rule is available for public inspection and copying at the following locations.
-Copies may be purchased at the locations at a cost of ten cents per page:
+A copy of the complete text of the proposed rule is available for public inspection and copying at the following locations.
+Copies may be purchased at the following locations at a cost of ten cents per page:

-Austin Water, located at 3907 S. Industrial Dr., Ste.
-236, Austin, Texas.
-See Mr. Eric Langhout, P.E.; and
+Austin Water, located at 3907 S. Industrial Dr., Suite 236, Austin, Texas, 78744.
+See Mr. Eric Langhout, P.E. and: